Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

 If Wicca is not your thing, then Chamberlain has also written a wide-ranging book called “Modern Witchcraft and Magic for Beginners: A Guide to Traditional and Contemporary Paths, with Magical Techniques for the Beginner Witch”.
 Although it does touch on Wicca and the differences between Wicca and other flavors of Witchcraft, it is more broadly based and secular.
 This book encompasses what the craft is and isn’t, a brief history of western witchcraft, the various paths and traditions, healing, animism, nature as a sacred space, the Hermetic principles (important for every witch to explore), and she even throws in a little quantum physics.
 And of course, spellcraft and candle magic are also included.
 There are too many topics to mention here, and it really is a good place to begin your studies.

 Keep a Journal

-So, yes, keep a journal to record your new-found knowledge, your thoughts, and practice of witchcraft.
+So, yes, keep a journal to record your newfound knowledge, your thoughts, and your practice of witchcraft.
 You’ll probably build up a little collection of several.
-Some witches keep one for spells, another as a sort of witch database of skills and wisdom and another where they record their insights and thoughts.
+Some witches keep one for spells, another as a sort of witch database of skills and wisdom, and another where they record their insights and thoughts.

 Questions & Answers